Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 9.3.1 10/02/2019 =
+* TWEAK: Add the loading="lazy" tag to support Chrome 76+ of Chrome which supports native lazy loading of images.
+* TWEAK: Add timestamp to admin JS version so Chrome will load changes.
+* TWEAK: Set max height of category div to 100% to allow variable height.
+* BUG: Fix addon plugin install link for multisite.
+* BUG: Add a check if var is an array and the key exists exists before using it.
+* BUG: Change target selector for jQuery UI Resizable for the Category metabox so the drag handle does not scroll when scrolling thru the list of categories.
+* DEV: Update dist files.

 = 9.3 08/23/2019 =
 * TWEAK: Add an info box on the Connections Dashboard admin page to improve discoverability of the free addons.
 * REST API: Introduce the `../wp-json/cn-api/v1/settings/` REST API endpoint.